Version: eXtendFiles 1.8.4 and above

 Image Placeholder

-• When using Oracle Object Storage, only the delete action is supported.
-If you delete the current version of a file, which is the first version, your eXtendFile will revert to the previous version from the list.
+Oracle Object Storage: Only the delete action is supported.
+If you delete the current version (the first version in the list), the eXtendFile reverts to the previous version.